carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 If a model fits the training data perfectly, or very well, the model can become too data dependent and not work as well on a new data.

 _Comment: We need more callouts to guide this lesson.
 What steps should they take?
 What hyperparameter values should they try?
 What are the key ideas?
 What do they observe about the decision boundaries of a decision tree?_

-> ## Key points
->
-> Decision trees are easy to visualize and intuitive to understand.
-> Decisition trees are prone to overfitting.
-> In biology, imbalanced datasets are common..
-{: .keypoints}

 ###  Application in biology